 Watch Champions League Online: When Is It?

-This week’s games will have a huge effect on who qualifies for the Round of 16.
+With these matches being the last of the group stages, this week’s games will have a huge effect on who qualifies for the Round of 16.
 One thing is for sure – you don’t want to miss any of the UCL action!

 How Can I Watch Champions League Online?

 There are a couple of ways you can watch Champions League games online.
 All of the streaming services I mention here involve some sort of subscription, so make sure you check your local TV listings to see if the games are being shown for free.

 With Fox owning rights to Champions League games in the US, FoxSoccerMatchPass is the best way to watch Champions League football online.
 The $19.99 a month price tag might be a bit high, but keep in mind that this will cover all 145 Champions League games, as well as all Bundesliga and Europa League games.

 FoxSoccerMatchPass also comes with a seven-day free trial, allowing you to stream a number of games for free!
 You’ll need to sign up using credit card details, but simply cancel your subscription before the seven days are up to avoid getting charged the $19.99.

 The one catch with FoxSoccerMatchPass is that the service is restricted to US residents.
 Thankfully, those traveling outside of the US can use a VPN to watch FoxSoccerMatchPass.

 Sling TV is a popular cord-cutting service that gives access to Fox Sports 1 and Fox Sports 2.
 With the Fox Sports channels broadcasting all Champions League games, Sling TV is another excellent way to ensure you don’t miss any of the big matches.